outofcoffee/imposter/docs/configuration.md

 ## Basics

-Imposter configuration files must be named with a `-config.json` suffix.
+Imposter configuration files are in JSON format.
+They must be named with a `-config.json` suffix.
 For example: `mydata-config.json`.

 Here is an example configuration file: